KingMob/modulolotus.net/src/content/blog/2025-03-04-test-impact-analysis.md

 ---
-title: "You Should Test Less - Skip Irrelevant Tests With Impact Analysis"
+title: "You should test less - skip irrelevant tests with impact analysis"
 pubDate: 2025-03-04
 tags:
   - testing